-Croatia: Gov will prevent Russian Gazprom from overtaking INA oil industry from MOL8.
-July 2014. / SEE Energy News
+Croatia: Gov will prevent Russian Gazprom from overtaking INA oil industry from MOL, SEE Energy News

 The Croatian government will use all possible legal means to prevent the entry of Russian oil companies in Ina and the purchase of a majority stake.